 These funds have been characterized as an ideal investment option for new investors or those that do not wish to take risks.
 One downside of this fund is that it does not offer the platform for generating income in the short run.
 The returns generated also happen to be lower than those that one gets from the small cap or mid-cap funds.
 In the case of Large Cap funds, it is the fund manager that takes the decisions pertaining to the stocks in your portfolio which leaves you with little or no control on the portfolio.

-Based on Large Cap fund performance indicator values, listed below are some of the top equity funds.
+Based on Large Cap fund performance indicator values, listed below are some of the Best Large Cap Mutual Funds.
 The rankings done here are for a consolidated list of Large Cap equity funds on a 1,3 and 5-year return basis.

 Mutual Funds are subject to market risk and require informed decision making.
 Reach out to our team of financial experts at ClearTax to gain further guidance on investing.